Thai police target online gun sales after deadly mall shooting

 Following the October shooting, Thailand's previous administration drafted a gun amnesty bill allowing those with unregistered weapons to register them or hand them over to authorities during a grace period.
 The bill, however, did not make it through parliament ahead of a May general election.

-"The government should learn the lessons from past mass shooting incidents, review the proposed solutions and quickly implement them," Krisanaphong said.
+"The government should learn the lessons from past mass shooting incidents, review the proposed solutions and quickly implement them," Dr Krisanaphong said.
+REUTERS

 Read more of the latest in